curityio/ios-haapi-ui-sdk-demo/README.md

 ./start-idsvr.sh
 ```

-Alternatively, provide a host name with which connected emulators or devices call the Curity Identity Server.\
+Alternatively, provide a host name with which connected simulators or devices call the Curity Identity Server.\
-The local computer's IP address should work for both Android and iOS on connected emulators and devices.\
+The local computer's IP address should work or you can use `localhost` if you prefer.\
-The following commands should work on macOS:
+For example, run the following commands on a macOS computer:

 ```bash
 export USE_NGROK='false'